-BINGED on Bridgerton and wanting more?
+The whole world has gone Bridgerton-crazy.
 How about putting the real-life locations on your travel wish-list for when the world unlocks.
 The regency romance between Daphne Bridgerton (Phoebe Dynevor) and the Duke of Hastings (Regé-Jean Page) has been the hit of the Christmas and New Year season.
-It transported us from lockdowns to lavish parties and gorgeous locations, as Shonda Rhimes, (Grey’s Anatomy, Scandal and How to Get Away with Murder) and her Shondaland company transformed the romantic novels of Julia Quinn into binge-TV.
+It has captivated audiences with its gorgeous locations of the Regency period, so here are the filming locations (but we cannot guarantee if you will run into the Duke).

 The beautifully preserved city is no stranger to screen fame.
 Its Georgian streets have been featured frequently across film and TV.
 Adaptions of Jane Austen, Vanity Fair, The Duchess and most recently, Belgravia have all been filmed here.
 Bridgerton, as many before, makes use of The Royal Crescent (pictured), the curving row of terraced houses built by John Wood in 1774.
 The elegant facade of No 1, now a museum, features as the home of the Featheringtons.
 The Bath Assembly Rooms and the 19th-century Holburne Museum were also used as set.
 While Trim Street, Beauford Square, Barton Street and Abbey Green were given a makeover to turn them into cobbled streets and a regency green